CloudInn/concourse-digitalocean-resource/README.md

 ##### get_params

 * `dont_destroy`:  _Required - (Boolean)_.
 You must always set to `true`.
 Concourse by default does implicit get after put to any resource, this behavior will lead to destroy the worker we just created, this parameter is used by the resource to prevent this behavior.
-If you don't pass it the get step won't fail but the worker will get instantly destroyed which makes the resource useless.
+If you don't pass it the put step won't fail but the worker will get instantly destroyed after it's created what makes the resource useless.

 ### `in` (get): Destroy the droplet and prune the worker

-Destroy the created droplet and prune the worker from Concourse registry, this step shouldn't be running on the created worker.
+Destroy the created droplet and prune the worker from Concourse registry, this step shouldn't be executed on the same worker being destroyed.

 ##### params